 However there's no substitute to knowing how to use apertures, focal lengths, ISOs, shutter speeds and all the other basic controls of the camera so you can take the pictures you want to take.
 No matter how many features a camera has - it can't think for you and is relatively easy to confuse.

-If you find yourself loving some of the shots you take but are never quite sure how you achieved them our new photography course on DVD will clear the mist and put you in control of your camera.
+If you find yourself loving some of the shots you take but are never quite sure how you achieved them our Ultimate Beginners Course will clear the mist and put you in control of your camera.